Upcoming events in the USA in 2021: Leading Demand Indicators for June 2

 These weekly Leading Demand Indicators reports focus on event volume as an indicator of economic recovery and consumer/market confidence.
 But how many people will attend these events is a big question – and our data is showing there is a huge wave of pent up demand that is about to be released.

-In June 2021 alone, events will drive more than $1.6 billion in demand impact and the recovery is only just getting started.
+In June 2021 alone, events drove more than $1.6 billion in demand impact and the recovery is only just getting started.
 Let’s explore the second half of the year.

 How festivals in 2021 compare to 2019

 After a year of upheaval and lockdowns, Americans are getting ready to reconnect at large events.
 One of the most anticipated event recoveries is festivals, both for the participants and the businesses that serve them.
 Festivals are one of the most closely watched categories for our customers in the accommodation, airline, travel and quick serve retail spaces.